 Most of my research has focused on the metaphysics of materialism.
 My dissertation addressed two issues that arise in this context: (1) the debate over a priori versus a posteriori physicalism, and (2) the concept of physical realization.
 In addition to the aforementioned issues, I have recently been thinking about:

-This summer I participated in the NEH Metaphysics and Mind seminar at Washington University in St. Louis, MO (here).
+In summer 2013 I participated in the NEH Metaphysics and Mind seminar at Washington University in St. Louis, MO (here).

 While at Tulane, I've taught seminars in metaphysics and philosophy of language, along with advanced symbolic logic and introductory courses in logic and philosophy.
 In Fall 2013 I taught a historically-oriented course in Analytic Philosophy.

 In Spring 2014 I am teaching an introductory course in philosophy of mind and a seminar at the intersection of philosophy of language and metaphysics.